GeorgeHerrmann/soapbot/src/main/java/com/georgster/collectable/README.md

 - **Access the Marketplace**: Enter `!cards market` to open up the marketplace where you can buy and sell cards to other players.

-### Engaging with Trade Offers

-- **Trade Offers**: Beyond buying and selling, you have the power to exchange cards and coins with other users through Trade Offers.

 ### General Use Tips

 - Be mindful of the changing economy—watch for fluctuations in card costs when buying or selling.